 - a. provide copies of all monitoring reports for the previous 18 months from all federal (including current USPO and USPSO), state and local agencies for the locations solicited.
 If the vendor is not able to provide copies of monitoring reports, the vendor shall provide copies of certificates or letters from federal, state, or local agencies indicating that the vendor has had a satisfactory or higher rating for the previous 18 months.
 If the vendor is not able to provide copies of monitoring reports, certifications or letters due to a private practice, the vendor must expressly state so in its proposal for this area.
 To be considered technically acceptable a vendor must have received ratings of satisfactory or higher or have expressly stated in its proposals that it is a private practice and does not have access to monitoring reports, certificates or letters.
-Monitoring reports for proposed subcontractors are not required; however, onsite evaluations will be individually performed for all subcontractors. - b. state expressly each location at which the offeror and any proposed subcontractors intend to provide services in response to this solicitation. - c. include copies of all applicable business and/or operating licenses as required by state and local laws and regulations.
+Monitoring reports for proposed subcontractors are not required; however, onsite evaluations will be individually performed for all subcontractors. - b. state expressly each performance site at which the offeror and any proposed subcontractors intend to provide services in response to this solicitation.
+Proposed sites shall be located within the solicitation's identified catchment area. - c. include copies of all applicable business and/or operating licenses as required by state and local laws and regulations.
 Offerors are not required to provide copies of the aforementioned documentation for proposed subcontractors; however, the offeror is responsible for ensuring that proposed subcontractors have all applicable business and/or operating licenses as required by state and local laws and regulations.